code-for-canada/django-nginx-reactjs-docker/README.md

 ### [backend](./backend)

-The server for our CAT platform, a [Django](https://www.djangoproject.com/) application responsible for:
+The api server for our CAT platform, a [Django](https://www.djangoproject.com/) application responsible for:

 - not much yet, but it will hold our APIs